common-workflow-language/user_guide/_episodes/22-nested-workflows.md

 {: .source}

-In this case our step can assume `Hello.java` rather than be parameterized, so we can use a simpler `arguments` form as long as the CWL workflow engine supports the `ShellCommandRequirement`:
+In this case our step can assume `Hello.java` rather than be parameterized, so we can use hardcoded values `hello.tar` and `Hello.java` in a `baseCommand` and the resulting `outputs`:

 ~~~
   run:
     class: CommandLineTool
-    requirements:
-      ShellCommandRequirement: {}
-    arguments:
-      - shellQuote: false
-        valueFrom: >
-          tar cf hello.tar Hello.java
+    inputs: []
+    baseCommand: [tar, --create, --file=hello.tar, Hello.java]
+    outputs:
+      tar_compressed_java_file:
+        type: File
+        streamable: true
+        outputBinding:
+          glob: "hello.tar"
 ~~~
 {: .source}

-Note the use of `shellQuote: false` here, otherwise the shell will try to execute the quoted binary `"tar cf hello.tar Hello.java"`.

-Here the `>` block means that newlines are stripped, so it's possible to write the single command on multiple lines.
-Similarly, the `|` we used above will preserve newlines, combined with `ShellCommandRequirement` this would allow embedding a shell script.
-Shell commands should however be used sparingly in CWL, as it means you "jump out" of the workflow and no longer get reusable components, provenance or scalability.
-For reproducibility and portability it is recommended to only use shell commands together with a `DockerRequirement` hint, so that the commands are executed in a predictable shell environment.

-Did you notice that we didn't split out the `tar cf` tool to a separate file, but rather embedded it within the CWL Workflow file?
+Did you notice that we didn't split out the `tar --create` tool to a separate file, but rather embedded it within the CWL Workflow file?
 This is generally not best practice, as the tool then can't be reused.
 The reason for doing it in this case is because the command line is hard-coded with filenames that only make sense